NetCoreTemplates/vue-nuxt/README.md

 Nuxt Apps also enable development of high-performance responsive Web Apps by employing advanced packaging techniques like automatic code spliting, link prefetching, SPA navigation of statically-generated cacheable assets and integrated support for ES6/7 transpilation and js/css bundling and minification.

+## Install Dependencies

+After creating your project install your client App dependencies with:

+    $ npm install

 ## Dev Workflow

 Start a [watched .NET Core build](http://docs.servicestack.net/templates-websites#watched-net-core-builds) in the background from the command-line with: